SeqWare/seqware/seqware-distribution/docs/site/content/docs/17-plugins.md

 ##  WorkflowPlugin
+net.sourceforge.seqware.pipeline.plugin.WorkflowPlugin
-net.sourceforge.seqware.pipeline.plugin.WorkflowPluginA plugin that lets you launch workflow bundles once you have installed them via the BundleManager.
+A plugin that lets you launch workflow bundles once you have installed them via the BundleManager.

 | Command-line option | Description |
 |--------------------|--------------|